isabella232/Specs-18/Permissions/Permissions-PlanB.md

 For example all permissions relating to Projects, Environments, Tenants, etc, will be pushed down into the Spaces.

 ## 3. Space Owners
 Spaces will have owners.
 The owners of a Space can assign permissions for the Space.
 Octopus Administrators will be able to delegate the management of a Space.

 Octopus Administrators do not have permissions within a Space by default.

+## 4. Permission Templates
+Without Roles, it would be difficult to determine the set of permissions required for common scenarios.
+We could solve this with templates.

+When adding a Group to a Space, the user would have the option of applying one or more Permission Templates.
+These would probably be configured similarly to Roles (Project Viewer, etc), but they would only preset the permissions applied for the Group.
+They are purely an aid to assist in configuring permissions.
+Once applied, there would be no link to the Template\s that were used.

+User's could also configure custom templates, to be used when adding new Groups to the Space.

 # Migration